ComputeCanada/magic_castle/README.md

 If `type` is set to `nfs`, each volume is mounted on `mgmt01` and exported with NFS to the login and the compute nodes.

-#### 4.7.1 Post Build Modification Effect

-Modifying one of these variables after the cluster is built leads to the destruction of the corresponding volume and attachment and the creation of a new empty volume and attachment.
+**Post Build Modification Effect**: destruction of the corresponding volumes and attachments, and creation of new empty volumes and attachments.

 ### 4.8 public_keys